 Instant Pot Couscous

-This recipe is for Instant Pot pearl couscous.
-Pearl couscous is slightly smaller than a pea, and has a chewy texture similar to pasta.
+This is a recipe for Instant Pot Israeli (pearl) couscous.
+Pearl couscous has a round shape and is slightly smaller than a pea.

-Total Instant Pot Cooking Time: 8 minutes to reach pressure + 5 minute cooking time + quick release
+Total Instant Pot Cooking Time for pearl couscous: 8 minutes to reach pressure + 4 minute cooking time + quick release

 - Category: side dishes